ayjays132/ALSReplicated/README.md

 Actors involved in interactions should also enable **bReplicates** and **bReplicateMovement** in their constructors or blueprint defaults. `UEnvironmentInteractionComponent` no longer forces these flags at runtime and will only log a warning if they are missing.

+## Quest Setup

+Quests are read from DataTable or JSON assets located under `Content/Quests`.
+Each entry must match the `FMissionData` structure found in `UMissionManagerComponent`.

+1. Create a JSON file in `Content/Quests` or add rows to a DataTable using the `FMissionData` row type.
+2. Add `UMissionManagerComponent` (or `BP_MissionManagerComponent`) to your player character.
+3. Call `AdvanceMission` from Blueprint or code to update progress.
+Mission progress replicates automatically for all clients.